miekg/skydns2/README.md

     curl -XPUT http://127.0.0.1:4001/v2/keys/skydns/config \
         -d value='{"dns_addr":"127.0.0.1:5354","ttl":3600, "nameservers": ["8.8.8.8:53","8.8.4.4:53"]}'

 SkyDNS needs to be restarted for configuration changes to take effect.
+This might change, so that SkyDNS can re-read the config from Etcd after a HUP signal.

 ### Environment Variables